-I am an artist and creative facilitator based in South Africa.
+I am an artist, illustrator, designer and workshop facilitator based in South Africa.

 My first solo exhibition ‘Wild & Still: expressions of the landscape‘ was hosted in June 2014 by StateoftheArt Gallery in Cape Town, who also hosted my second solo exhibition ‘ORGANISM‘ in April 2016.
 I participated in various group exhibitions over the years, and coordinated the exhibition VERGE in Knysna in 2018 and ‘(eco)nversation’ in Cape Town in 2012.